compprog-lecture-tools/fun-contest-2023/cp23/hpi-fun2/motivation/notes.md

 The solution can be found as follows:

-## Optimal Solution
+## Solution Idea

-> 1. Find the number of unreachable nodes (nodes, that exceed the allowed path length).
+> 1. Mark each node as reachable or unreachable (nodes, that exceed the allowed path length).
->    - _This number is the second part of the solution_.
+>    - _The number of unreachable nodes is the second part of the solution_.
 >    - Also nodes, that have an unreachable parent are themselves unreachable, even if they do not exceed the path length.
-> 2. Find the number of inner nodes and leafs.
+> 2. Find all leafs of the tree (can be done as part of step 1).
->    - A leaf is a node, that does not have any reachable children.
+>    - A leaf is a node, that has no reachable children
->      - That means, either the node is a classical leaf or all children are unreachable.
->    - An inner node is a node, that is neither reachable nor
+>    - Note, that this can also be a node, that is traditionally considered an inner node.
-> 3. The first part of the solution is calculated as follows:
+> 3. Traverse the tree bottom-up:
->    ```
->    max(1, #(leafs) - #(inner nodes))
->    ```
+>    - The number of coaches a node needs is defined by `max(1, #(reachable_children) - 1)`
+>    - That means, that there is one path for each reachable child.
+>    - Due to the condition, that a boss supports the coaches, having the same motivational level, we need to subtract one.
->    - At least one coach is always necessary
+>    - Also, we always need at least one coach for each node.
->    - This formula results from the criteria, that people that got motivated, support the coaches.
->      - Therefore, the `#leafs` is the number of paths.
->      - `#(inner nodes)` is simply an additional criterion.
->
-> That solution should work in O(n).

-## Simple Linear Solution
+## DP Solution

-Intuitively implementing this leads to a DP solution.
+Another possibility, which is a little less efficient, would be to apply a DP on the tree and work bottom-up:

 > 1. Recursively find all unreachable nodes with the following pseudocode:
      >    ```
 >    bool mark_reachable(Tree t, Employee e, int path_length) {
 >       if (path_length + e.weight > threshold) {
 >           // All unreached employees are implicitly marked